dwp/accessibility-manual/app/views/tools-and-resources/communications/microsoft-word/README.md

 Tables should only be used to display data. **Never use tables for layout.** Layout will be covered in a later section.

 Tables should be as uniform as possible.
 Try to avoid merging cells, as this can cause confusion for some people.
-Make sure that each column and/or row has a header cell and that these are marked as such.
+Make sure that each column or row has a header cell and that these are marked as such.
 Use the table design menu to select the best type of table for your data.

 #### Table title